CalAIM Behavioral Health Workgroup

-To fulfill the objectives of the Medi-Cal Healthier California for All initiative, DHCS is considering several independent but complimentary proposals to invest in and improve access to mental health (MH) and substance use disorder (SUD) services for Medi-Cal beneficiaries.
+To fulfill the objectives of the CalAIM initiative, DHCS is considering several independent but complimentary proposals to invest in and improve access to mental health (MH) and substance use disorder (SUD) services for Medi-Cal beneficiaries.
 These proposals are transformative, but all conceptualized with beneficiaries in mind to improve health outcomes and improve coordination across delivery systems.
 DHCS is exploring the following proposals to improve the way MH and SUD services are delivered to beneficiaries:

 - MH and SUD Payment Reform;